Morpheuslabs-io/morpheus-app-store/deploy/contracts/README.md

  ## The revenue split feature

- The actual test version states that 80% of a purchase goes to the developer and 20% goes to the Morpheus Labs AppStore (see function buy)
+ The actual example version tests that 80% of a purchase goes to the developer and 20% goes to the Morpheus Labs AppStore (see function buy)

  It also stores information in the blockchain about the purchase in the form of an event (event Buy).